 The most common hand tools are scythes, garden sickles, and shears.

-But how do cut extremely long grass with hand tools?
+But how do you cut extremely long grass with hand tools?

 Stand in a comfortable position and hold the scythe by its horizontal handle.
 Using the muscles in your hips and thighs, start by swinging the blade with a back-and-forth motion and work your way through the grass.